Psylocke: Butterfly

 An original incarnation of Psylocke named O-Chiyo Braddock appears in 5 Ronin.
 This version is the English-Japanese orphan daughter of a local Japanese woman who died when she was a baby and an English expat trader who committed suicide when she was a child after his business failed.
 After being forced into the yoshiwara to survive, O-Chiyo grows up to become the top-ranked prostitute, codenamed "Butterfly", in a high-end brothel.
 She later crosses paths with a Ronin called the Wolverine, who becomes her regular customer.

 Ultimate Universe

-Two original incarnations of Psylocke from Earth-6160, Sai and her descendant Kanon Sainouchi, appear in series set in the Ultimate Universe.
+Two incarnations of Psylocke from Earth-6160, Sai and her descendant Kanon Sainouchi, appear in series set in the Ultimate Universe.

 Sai

 Sai appears in Demon Days: X-Men.
 She is an adventurous Japanese samurai accompanied by a wolf named Logan who comes from a variation of ancient Japan where humans used to coexist with yōkai until the avarice within humans caused a conflict between both species.